-ACC 230 Governmental/Not-for-Profit Accounting

-Prerequisite: ACC 101 with a grade of "C" or above within two academic years or consent of department
+ACC 230 Governmental/Not-for-Profit Accounting 3 cr. hrs.
+Prerequisite: ACC 101 with a grade of "C" or above within two academic vears or consent of department

 A basic governmental and not-for-profit accounting course covering fund accounting for governments-state, local, and federal.
 Also included are other not-for-profit organizations, health care entities, and colleges and universities.